 With AWS Lambda, we can deploy and scale individual functions.
-However, we as engineers still like to think in terms of services and maintain a mapping between business capabilities and service boundaries.
+However, we engineers still like to think in terms of services and maintain a mapping between business capabilities and service boundaries.
 The service level abstraction makes it easier for us to reason about large systems.
 As such, cohesive functions that work together to serve a business feature are grouped together and deployed as a unit (i.e. a service) through CloudFormation.

-This makes sense when you consider that engineers are typically organised into teams.
+This makes sense when you consider that engineers are typically organized into teams.
 Each team would own one or more services.
-The service boundaries allow the teams to be autonomous and empower them to choose their own technology stacks.
+The service boundaries allow the teams to be autonomous and empowers them to choose their own technology stacks.
 Where AWS Lambda is a good fit, a service would be made up of one or more Lambda functions as well as event sources such as API Gateway.
 The fact that the functions that make up a service are scaled independently is merely an implementation detail, albeit one that can work very well to our advantage.

 Deployment frameworks such as Serverless or AWS SAM help us configure and deploy our functions in terms of services.
 In a future post, we will compare the various deployment frameworks on the market today.